AnyChart/docs.anychart.com/Basic_Charts/Timeline_Chart.md

 # Timeline Chart

 A timeline is a display of a list of events in chronological order.
-It is typically a graphic design showing a long bar labelled with dates paralleling it, and usually contemporaneous events; a [Gantt chart](../Gantt_Chart) is a form of timeline used in project management.
+It is typically a graphic design showing a long bar labelled with dates paralleling it, and usually contemporaneous events.
+A [Gantt chart](../Gantt_Chart) is a form of timeline used in project management.

 ## Modules